How many Barn Owls did there used to be in the UK?

 - The first reliable UK population estimate – 4,000 pairs (±c.
 30%) – came from Project Barn Owl conducted between 1995 and 1997.

-- Surveys by Blaker (1932) and Shawyer (1987) were great achievements but do not meet modern scientific standards.
+- Surveys by Blaker (1932) and Shawyer (1987) were great achievements in their day but do not meet modern scientific standards.

 - The often-quoted figure of a 70% decline in England and Wales between the 1930s and 1980s cannot be relied upon.